 - Do you have to work very hard or very fast?

 - Are there too many demands at your work?

-- Do you have enough time to complete your workplace?
+- Do you have enough time to complete all the tasks of your job?

 - Is your work very repetitious?